McDonald's faces 'show me' moment with new CEO strategy

 But Sampson's enthusiasm waned a couple of years ago as quarterly sales at established restaurants started to flag and then fall.
 In March 2014, OakBrook sold most of its holdings, figuring that McDonald's stock price was too high for a company with no clear strategy for turning its fortunes around.

 "It had not come down enough given the kinds of sales numbers we were seeing," said Sampson.
-The firm favors companies that dominate their industries, as McDonald's still does.
+The firm favours companies that dominate their industries, as McDonald's still does.

 Easterbrook has described himself as an "internal activist" willing to challenge the status quo to remake McDonald's as a "modern, progressive burger company."